google/framework-for-osdu/osdu-r2/os-workflow/README.md

 ### POST /updateWorkflowStatus

 The `/updateWorkflowStatus` API endpoint updates the status of a workflow job.
 This endpoint is not available for external requests.
-In particular, the Apache Airflow DAGs query this endpoint to set the status of a workflow.
+The endpoint is necesasry to let Apache Airflow DAGs update the workflow status.

 #### Request body